vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-sst.md

 ### Step 5: Import the SST file

+!!! caution

+    If you need to import SST files to Nebula Graph 2.5.x, please add `--enable_vertex_cache =false` in the [Storage configuration file](../../5.configurations-and-logs/1.configurations/4.storage-config.md) and restart the Storage service to import SST files normally.
+Otherwise, the old data may not be overwritten.

 Connect to the Nebula Graph database using the client tool and import the SST file as follows:

 1. Run the following command to select the graph space you created earlier.